 You won’t complain about either laptop’s build quality.
 Lenovo went to the trouble — as usual — of subjecting the aluminum and magnesium ThinkPad X390 to a suite of MIL-STD-810g military tests for durability.
 While Dell didn’t do the same, the XPS 13 is nevertheless also quite robust thanks to a combination of aluminum and carbon fiber.
 At the same time, you’ll find the ThinkPad X390 feels a little heftier at 0.67 inches thick and 2.84 pounds, compared to the XPS 13 at 0.46 inches at its thickest point and 2.7 pounds.

 Comparing input options gives the ThinkPad X390 a slight edge.
 Its keyboard is excellent, as usual for ThinkPads, with plenty of travel and a precise feel.
 It’s slightly better than the XPS 13’s snappy keyboard, but some of that will be a matter of opinion.
 Both laptops enjoy medium-sized touchpads that support the excellent Microsoft Precision touchpad protocol, and so both have perfect Windows 10 multitouch gesture support.
 The ThinkPad X390 also offers the TrackPoint nubbin in the middle of the keyboard that offers another, exact method to control the cursor.
-That gives Lenovo the slightest edge for those that want it.
+That gives Lenovo the slightest edge for those who want it.

-Finally, connectivity is a bit win for the ThinkPad X390.
+Finally, connectivity is a big win for the ThinkPad X390.
 It offers two USB-C ports, one with Thunderbolt 3, an Ethernet connection (that requires an adapter), a USB-A 3.1 Gen 1 port, and a full-size HDMI port.
 The XPS 13 is limited to three USB-C ports, two with Thunderbolt 3, meaning that you’re more likely to need a dongle to plug in legacy devices.
 Both laptops have microSD card readers that photographers and videographers are likely to appreciate.

 The XPS 13 is significantly smaller and offers more panache, but the ThinkPad X390 is slightly more robust and has more diverse connectivity.